emard/ulx3s/README.md

 ULX3S can do things no other board can.

-ULX3S is standalone gadget with onboard display, buttons, storage, WiFi and compatible connectors.
+ULX3S is standalone embedable gadget with onboard display, buttons, storage, WiFi and compatible connectors.

 ULX3S can self-reflash with a bitstream sent